Freeness of multi-reflection arrangements via primitive vector fields: Introduction

 In his seminal work~\cite{ziegler:multiarrangements}, Ziegler introduced the concept of multi-arrangements generalizing the notion of hyperplane arrangements.
 In~\cite{terao:multi}, Terao showed that every reflection multi-arrangement of a real reflection group with constant multiplicities is free, see also the approach by Yoshinaga~\cite{yoshinaga:multicoxeter}.
 Our aim is to generalize this result from real reflection groups to unitary reflection groups, see \Cref{thm:main1,,thm:main2}.
 It turns out that the constant multiplicity in the real case stems from the fact that real reflections have order two.
 In the general case this constant multiplicity is replaced by the \emph{order multiplicity} given by the orders of the unitary reflections involved.

-We first extend Yoshinaga's construction of a basis of the module of derivations and of Saito's Hodge filtration to well-generated unitary reflection groups by constructing and then using a flat connection based on recent developments of flat systems of invariants in the context of isomonodromic deformations and differential equations of Okubo type due to Kato, Mano and Sekiguchi~\cite{KMS2015}.
+We first extend Yoshinaga's construction of a basis of the module of derivations and of Saito's Hodge filtration to well-generated unitary reflection groups by constructing and then using a flat connection based on recent developments of flat systems of invariants in the context of isomonodromic deformations and differential equations of Okubo type due to Kato, Mano and Sekiguchi~\cite{KMS2015}, see also the recent work of Konishi, Minabe and Shiraishi~\cite{KMS2018b}.
 In the case of well-generated unitary reflection groups this flat connection replaces the role of Saito's flat connection in the case of real reflection groups~\cite{Sai1993}, and naturally explains the occurrence of the order multiplicity in the multiplicity function.
 The freeness in this case is thus the algebraic incarnation of the geometry of the logarithmic vector fields along the discriminant hypersurface.

 We then further extend the results to the imprimitive reflection groups by use of a permutation of the irreducible complex representations that is studied in the context of the representation theory of the Hecke algebra and which induces a semi-palindromic property on the fake degree polynomial~\cite{malle:fake,opdam:dunkoperators,gordongriffeth}.